cpske/ISP/assignment/week15/bug-bounty.md

 title: Bug Bounty - Test 'Production' Web Apps
 ---

-**Deadline:** Nov 29, 12:00 noon (so teams have time to fix problems)
+**Deadline:** 27 Nov, 6:00 PM  so that teams have time to review & fix problems.

-By now, every team should have deployed their application to a cloud service.
+This week, every team should have deployed their application to a cloud service.

-The URLs are posted in the class projects sheet: <https://bit.ly/ISP2021-projects>
+URLs are posted in the class projects sheet: <https://bit.ly/isp2022-projects>

+Report Bugs here [Bug Hunting](https://docs.google.com/spreadsheets/d/1dlIcnRwHkHJULFYWduymDe1ynh9XrFAi4XW2oYWK2CA/) and on the project's Issue Tracker.

 ## Assignment